 Join us for Contrapt Wisconsin 2026 Competition!

-The Team Roster Survey is due by March 27th, and your final team rosters are due by April 17th.
-We are gearing up for the competitions.
-If you have questions as you work towards the finish line on your projects, please connect with Theresa Wolf, STEM Forward Program Manager, at twolf@stemforward.org
+The 2025–26 handbook and the preliminary program are now available for you to review!
+Please ask your students to complete the media waiver and read the most recent educator update for additional competition details.
+If you have questions as you work towards the finish line on your models, please connect with Theresa Wolf, STEM Forward Program Manager, at twolf@stemforward.org.

 What is Contrapt Wisconsin?